The-red-masque/devkitty.io/content/en/docs/get-started/assembly.md

 </div>
 </br>

-- a.
-Snap the patch antenna onto the ESP32 u.fl connector
+1. Snap the patch antenna onto the ESP32 u.fl connector
-- b.
-Insert the D-Pad into the Top Enclosure
+2. Insert the D-Pad into the Top Enclosure
-- c.
-Place the CutieCat in face-down
+3. Place the CutieCat in face-down
-- d.
-Snap-on the Back Enclosure!
+4. Snap-on the Back Enclosure!

 ### 6. Quality Assurance

 ![Updated photo coming soon!](/images/update.JPG)

-- Plug in your CutieCat with USB Type C
+1. Plug in your CutieCat with USB Type C
-- With your board fully assembled, it should power on the QA Firmware!
+2. With your board fully assembled, it should power on the QA Firmware!
-- Check out our [Firmware Guide]() to load new firmware.
+3. Check out our [Firmware Guide]() to load new firmware.

 {{< alert icon="🛈" context="danger" text="If your board doesn't work, check our troubleshooting guide." />}}